LawnchairLauncher/lawnicons/README.md

 ## Download
 See the [Releases](https://github.com/LawnchairLauncher/lawnicons/releases) section to download the latest stable build of Lawnicons.

-For the newer versions with new icons, go to the [Actions](https://github.com/LawnchairLauncher/lawnicons/actions) tab, click the first workflow run, and scroll and find the `Debug Apk`.
+For the development versions with new icons, go to the [Actions](https://github.com/LawnchairLauncher/lawnicons/actions) tab, click the first workflow run, and scroll and find the `Debug Apk`.

 Note that you'll need to have a GitHub account to download the debug apk.